LarkspurCA/androidweardocs/examples.rst

 #.
 Navigate to the desired sample project, select the ``gradle.build`` file, and click **OK**.
 #.
 Verify that the project opens without errors.
 #. :ref:`start` on your Android Device.
 #.
-In Android Studio, select **Run** to install the sample app on your Android device.
-When prompted to choose a device, make sure to select your Android device, not the Android Wear emulator.
+In Android Studio, select **Run** to install the sample app on your handheld device.
+When prompted to choose a device, make sure to select your handheld device, not the Android Wear emulator.

-   The sample app opens on your Android device.
+   The sample app opens on your handheld device.
 If you hare having problems, make sure  the Android Wear Preview App is running and connected to the Android Wear emulator.

 Try Eliza Chat
 ^^^^^^^^^^^^^^^